natanjunges/image-object-slicer/README.md

 ```
-usage: pascalvoc-to-image [-h] pascal images save
+usage: pascalvoc-to-image [-h] [-p PADDING] pascal images save

 Tool to cut objects from bounding boxes in PascalVOC XML files

 positional arguments:
   pascal                A path to the directory with the PascalVOC XML files
   images                A path to the directory with the input images
   save                  A path to the directory to save the object bounding box images to

 options:
   -h, --help            show this help message and exit
+  -p PADDING, --padding PADDING
+                        The amount of padding (in pixels) to add to each bounding box
 ```

 ## Installation